River Rafting Trips

 NOVA truly offers the full gamut of river experiences.
 Enjoy the perfect half-day getaway adventure on one of our daily rafting tours, or embark on a true Alaskan adventure on a multi-day camping / rafting adventure flying over mountain tops and up river valleys into the remote riverside location put-ins of these wilderness whitewater classics.

-NOVA’s River rafting season is from beginning of June to the end of August.
+NOVA’s River rafting season is from June 1 – August 20

 Find A Tour